boazsegev/neorack/SPEC.md

 ## NeoRack Extensions

-NeoRack Servers cab be extended either internally, through the Server supporting an extension, or externally, through setting up middleware and/or adding mixins to the published classes and updating the Aerver's `extensions` and `classes`.
+NeoRack Servers **MAY** be extended either internally, through the Server supporting an extension, or externally, through setting up middleware and/or adding mixins to the published classes and updating the Server's `extensions` and `classes`.

 Extensions registered in the NeoRack repository will have their specifications published in the `extensions` folder and **MUST** specify a unique name for the Servers `extensions` Hash, specify a [semantic versioning](https://semver.org) compliant 3 numbered version array and be mature.

-Developers may also register extension drafts to be placed in the `extensions/drafts` folder and promote community feedback.
+Developers may also ask to register extension drafts to be placed in the `extensions/drafts` folder and request community feedback.

 ### External Extensions

 External extensions **SHOULD** implement a `register` method that accepts at least one argument - the `self` object of the DSL execution environment.

-The following is a made-up logging extension implementation example that should be considered as pseudo code:
+The following is a made-up logging extension implementation example that should be considered as pseudo code (and is actually "middleware" in nature):

 ```ruby
 # Place module somewhere